-Thank you to everyone who took part and gave their views in our survey.
-The survey was split into two sections:
+Thank you to everyone who took part and gave their views in our consultation.
+You can read the outcome in the 2025 York Unpaid Carers Consultation Report.

 - York Unpaid Carers Strategy Survey